idoAl/training_setup/README.md

 ### 1. download ubuntu
 check out ubuntu directory!
 ### 2. download and install VMware Workstation Player
+* Note: if you have any problems, or you are too lazy to set this up, check out the "clone a vm" section in the vmware README.

 Check out the vmware directory!
 ### 3. make our VM remotely accessible to the host
 check out the remote access directory!